 A central underlying problem in these crises has been that the exchange rate supported by governments or central banks appears unsustainable to non-official market participants.
 Market participants, who include not just pure speculators but importers and exporters and financial firms transacting business in different currencies, take actions to minimize costs or maximize profits from exchange rate changes that are expected in the face of what are believed to be unsustainable exchange-rate pegs adopted by policymakers.

-A glance at the nominal exchange rates for APEC economies shown with "x"s in Figure 1 (containing monthly graphs of nominal and real exchange rates for selected APEC economies indexed to 100 in 1990) demonstrates that, except for China, Chinese Hong Kong, and Malaysia, there has been substantially more variability in market exchange rates since the 1997 crisis.
-There is also more flexibility demonstrated in the Colombian and Mexican nominal exchange rates following their crises earlier in the 1990's.
+A glance at the nominal exchange rates for Asian economies in Figure 1 (containing monthly graphs of exchange rates for selected APEC economies indexed to 100 in 1990) demonstrates that, except for China and Malaysia, there has been substantially more variability in market exchange rates since the 1997 crisis.
 The observation that the Asian Crisis economies of Indonesia, Korea, and Thailand, as well as the affected economies of Chinese Taipei and the Philippines, have been more variable is substantiated through 2001 by careful statistical analysis reported in Hernandez and Montiel (2001).
 Continued exchange-rate flexibility since 2001 is apparent from the graphs for the same economies that have loosened or abandoned pegs.
 Finally, China and Malaysia both adopted more flexible exchange rate policies relative to a basket of currencies, rather than pegging to the dollar, in July 2005.